Jets release former Seahawks OT Breno Giacomini --- should Seattle bring back the band?

 While Seattle has roughly $25 million in cap room, a lot other teams have a lot more — 16 NFL teams have roughly $35 million or more available.

 The market for Giacomini is harder to assess.
 He will be 32 next September and is recovering from back surgery to fix an injury that held him to five games in 2016.
-Those factors likely mean Giacomini would be in the second or third wave of free agency and likely to sign a short-term, low-risk deal with a team.
+Those factors likely mean Giacomini would be in the second or third wave of free agency and likely to sign a short-term, low-risk deal with a team and probably without an expectation of a significant immediate role.

 The Seahawks have not been immune to bringing back former players, last year re-signing three other members of the Super Bowl champs — cornerback Brandon Browner, defensive end Chris Clemons and defensive tackle Tony McDaniel.
 All signed one-year, low-risk deals and Browner and Clemons didn’t make it past the pre-season (Clemons retiring before training camp began) while McDaniel signed early in training camp to add depth and ended up playing in all 16 games.